Mickie Knuckles: Return to TNA (2016)

-After giving birth to her son and marrying her husband, fellow wrestler Justin Turner (also known as Jacob Black), Mickie Knuckles made her return to wrestling in May 2016.
+After giving birth to her son and marrying her husband, fellow wrestler Justin Turner (also known as Jacob Black), Knuckles made her return to wrestling in May 2016.
 Shortly after making her return she made a debut at TNA for a dark match against Laurel Van Ness.

-Independent circuit, Return to IWA-MS, Hiatus, Return & Aunt Mickie (2012–2015, 2017–present)
+Independent circuit, Return to IWA-MS, Hiatus, Return and Aunt Mickie (2012–2015, 2017–present)

 In 2012, Knuckles wrestled only four times as she was due to give birth.
 Knuckles made her full-time return to wrestling on February 10, 2013, where she teamed with Ryan Dookie to win an eight-team Gauntlet Match to win the Pro Wrestling Freedom Tag Team Championship.
 Following this, Knuckles returned to Independent Wrestling Association Mid-South for the first time in four years, where she defeated Heidi Lovelace, Jordynne Grace, Randi West and Thunderkitty in a five-way match on December 6.
 After a few more matches with IWA-MS, Knuckles wrestled her final match for the promotion on April 13, 2014, where she defeated Randi West in a Strap Match.
 Knuckles found championship success soon thereafter, as she won Resistance Pro Wrestling's Women's Championship on April 25 and, while teaming with Matt Tremont, won Women Superstars Uncensored's King and Queen of the Ring tournament on May 10.

-After defeating Nick Esteban in an intergender Falls Count Anywhere Match on March 28, 2015, Knuckles announced she would be quitting wrestling for a little while a few weeks later on April 7 while also revealing that she was once again pregnant.
+After defeating Nick Esteban in an intergender Falls Count Anywhere Match on March 28, 2015, Knuckles announced she would be quitting wrestling for a little while and a few weeks later on April 7 revealed that she was once again pregnant.
 Knuckles made her return to wrestling in May 2016.